 Bible translations, and even the underlying Greek manuscripts disagree about whether Junia was a woman.
-The Greek construction of the name could refer to a woman or a man depending on where the accent is placed, but accents were not used in Greek writing until hundreds of years after Paul wrote his letter to the Romans.
+The Greek construction of the name could refer to a woman or a man depending on where the accent is placed.
+However, accents were not used in Greek writing until hundreds of years after Paul wrote his letter to the Romans.

-Therefore, the church fathers were divided on this issue, with John Chrysostom (AD 359–407) believing Junia was a woman, but Origen (AD 185–254) believing Junia a man.
-Epiphanius of Salamis (died AD 403) uses the masculine form, Junias, and claims to have specific biographical information, writing that “Junias, of whom Paul makes mention, became bishop of Apameia of Syria.”
+- Epiphanius of Salamis (died AD 403) uses the masculine form, Junias, and claims to have specific biographical information.
+He later wrote that “Junias, of whom Paul makes mention, became bishop of Apameia of Syria.”

-Junia should not be regarded as a female apostle because the entire teaching and context of the Bible limits leadership in the organized church to men.
+Junia would not be regarded as a female apostle because the entire teaching and context of the Bible limits leadership in the organized church to men.
 A female apostle is a major claim, and it would require major clear biblical evidence, which is not found in the Bible.
-For more on this topic, check the following link https://bibleask.org/bible-allow-women-rule-men/; https://bibleask.org/hasnt-the-gospel-freed-women-from-the-headship-of-men/.
+For more on this topic, check the following link.